 The formula in cell E2 =ARRAYFORMULA((B2:B13)*(C2:C13))

 Using the ARRAYFORMULA to extend multiplication down a column is an excellent example of the power of this function.
-This one formula accomplishes the same thing as repeating a multiplication formula 12 times, once in each row.
+This formula repeats a multiplication formula 12 times, once in each row.
 If you delete rows from the table, the formula will automatically adjust.

 The formula in cell E2 is =ARRAYFORMULA(IF(D2:D13="North",(B2:B13)*(C2:C13),0))